Trinity Church, Perth

-Trinity Church is one of the oldest church buildings in the City of Perth, and one of the few remaining 19th-century colonial buildings in the city.
-It is located at 72 St Georges Terrace in Perth, Western Australia.
+Trinity Church is a Uniting church located at 72 St Georges Terrace in Perth, Western Australia.
+Commenced in 1893, the former Congregational church is one of the oldest church buildings in the City of Perth, and one of the few remaining 19th-century colonial buildings in the city.

 History

 The Trinity Church congregation was established by Henry Trigg, a practising Congregationalist, who arrived in the Swan River Colony in 1829.
 Trigg initially attended the first Anglican Church, where he was a choirmaster.
 He later joined the Wesleyans, but from 1843 he held prayer meetings in the Congregational tradition in his own home.

+First church building

 In 1845 a number of the Congregationalists met to discuss the building of a chapel, and a £3 subscription was agreed upon.
 Following this a site in William Street was obtained and on 6 September 1846 the first Congregational Chapel was opened.
 Within twelve months the building was enlarged to seat nearly 200 people.
 In the following six years, Trigg conducted all the services until, in 1852, the London Missionary Society sent out the Reverend James Leonard to be the first ordained Congregational minister.
-Leonard only stayed for three years before leaving the congregation in 1855.
+Leonard stayed for three years before leaving the congregation in 1855.
 In 1858 the Congregational Church closed until the early 1860s, when Trigg set about reviving the cause.
 In October 1862 the Reverend James Innes became pastor of the Perth congregation.

+Second church building

 In 1863, the congregation decided to build a chapel in St Georges Terrace as the premises in William Street were too small.
 Land was purchased for £350.
 The architect of the new church was Richard Roach Jewell.
 Governor John Hampton laid the cornerstone on 10 May 1864.
 The church was constructed by Thomas Smith and William Buggins, in 1865, at a cost of £1,400, with the use of convict labour.
 The building was constructed out of handmade bricks laid in a Flemish bond pattern.
 It was a simple building, 54 ft long, 34 ft wide, 70 ft high, with a timber roof.
-In 1872 a hall, designed by Jewell, measuring 52 ft by 28 ft and 16 ft high and known as the Schoolroom, was built to the rear of the church, for a cost of £550.
+In 1872 a hall, known as the Schoolroom, also designed by Jewell, measuring 52 ft by 28 ft and 16 ft high was built to the rear of the church, for a cost of £550.
 A ceiling was added to the 1865 church building in 1879.

 In October 1884, the congregation decided to build a commercial building on the Hay Street frontage of the property.
 The architect was Henry Stirling Trigg (the grandson of Henry Trigg and the first locally trained architect to practise in Western Australia), and a contract was accepted from Robert Henry Hester to construct the buildings for £1,056.